Lucky Drawing with Susan Shie. Class information.

 My awards include two NEA Individual Artist grants, a Major Artist Grant from the combined NEA and OAC (Ohio Arts Council), and several Individual Artist grants from the OAC, as well as the 2008 Teacher of the Year Award from Professional Quilter.
 My artist's residencies include six months at PS1 in New York City and a month in Xi'an, China, both thanks to the Ohio Arts Council.

 Quilt National '21 was my 14th time to have work in this seminal biennial exhibition that tours for two years.
 I taught undergrad drawing classes at Kent State School of Art, during my graduate school years in the early 1980s.
 I have exhibited, been published, and have taught art in adult workshops around the US and abroad since 1987, when I went from being a student to a professional artist.
-I've offered monthly weeklong Turtle Art Camps for adult students at my home studio since 1994, but those ended in 2019, when Covid came along.
+I've offered monthly, weeklong Turtle Art Camps for adult students at my home studio since 1994, but those ended in 2019, when Covid came along.
 I've also offered private drawing and painting lessons in my home, to children, teens, and adults.
 I'm very glad that I added teaching drawing online to my teaching formats in January, 2015.
-My next class, LD 171, that runs from Jan 21 through Feb 19, 2024, will be my 71st month-long, online class in natural freehand drawing.
-And this will be my 10th year to teach online (since Jan, 2015), after starting to teach in person in 1981.
+My next class, LD 174, that runs from October 13 through November 11, 2024, will be my 74th month-long, online class in natural freehand drawing.
+And this is my 10th year to teach online (since Jan, 2015), after starting to teach drawing in person, at Kent State University in 1981.

 I used to teach lots of artmaking techniques, specializing in airbrush and airpen (in my own intuitive way, of course), but in 2017, I switched to only teaching freehand drawing, wherever I teach.
 That's the best technique to use, to get students to let go of their fears and open up to drawing, as they did as little children.
 Adults are great artists, when they learn that art really doesn't have or need rules.
 But really believing that idea is very hard for grownups.
 And that's why I teach it!

 See more detailed biographical information, including resume, bibliography, teaching history, and artist’s statement, in my resume index page.
 Yes, I know some of that stuff REALLY needs to be updated!
-But I finally got the Resume pages fully updated ... for now!!!
+But I finally got the Resume pages fully updated ... and now it needs updated again!!!
 For more info, please visit my website Turtle Moon Studios, or email me at susanshie@gmail.com.

 Drawing ©Susan Shie 2014.